 The EEO/AA Officer will develop and maintain an EEO/AA program which shall include but not be limited to the following responsibilities:

-- The institution EEO/AA Officer will receive, review, and investigate equal employment opportunity complaints and appeals and make recommendations to the President regarding their disposition, unless policy or guideline requires otherwise.
+- The college EEO/AA Officer will receive, review, and investigate equal employment opportunity complaints and appeals and make recommendations to the president regarding their disposition, unless policy or guideline requires otherwise.

 - Equal employment opportunity or affirmative action complaints made to external agencies; i.e. EEOC or THRC, will be investigated by the institution EEO/AA Officer in conjunction with the Office of the General Counsel.
 All complaints will be forwarded to the Office of the General Counsel and any reports to the external agency will be prepared by the institution and submitted to the Office of the General Counsel for approval and forwarding to the agency.
 The attorney/client relationship will apply to the investigation and preparation of those reports.